Dricdricc/Dricdricc.github.io/index.md

 For the plot above, you read one dot as *"Of the people that belong in group x, _% of them use tool Y to visualize data."*<br><br>
 The black tick indicates the *global average* - *"Of everyone that has answered the census, _% of them use tool Y to visualize data."*<br>
-Graphs in the following sections follow a similar theme.
+Subsequent graphs in the following sections follow a similar theme.

 **Some insights,**
 1. Excel, Pen & Paper, Power BI and Illustrator are more widely adopted by tenured folk than younger folk.